frapplecat/moonup/README.md

 <br>

 # MANUAL TESTING
-* I manually tested each link
+* I manually tested each link on each page in different browsers and at different sizes.
 * I checked responsiveness using web dev tools in Chrome and Firefox.
-* I checked
+I manually resized each page to check flow and behaviour.
+I also viewed the site at various sizes: desktops to mobiles.
+* I also used https://responsivedesignchecker.com to check the website performance on a range of devices.
+* I tested that the forms pages submitted correctly using the Code Institute form-dump info before changing to Thank You pages.
+* I used the W3C SPELL CHECKER to check website spelling.

 <br>
 <br>